The K-process on a tree as a scaling limit of the GREM-like trap model: Introduction

-There is of course an issue of how time scales with the volumes, and how the volumes relate to each other.
-In this paper we derive a scaling limit for the process at times of the order of the maxima of the $\gamma_k$'s -- we call this time scale {\em extreme} scale.
-The volumes will be taken related to each other in what we call the {\em fine tuning} regime (see~(\ref{eq:ft}) on Section~\ref{GREM}).
-Aging does not take place on this time scale.
-It rather requires taking a double limit procedure, first sending the volume to infinity, and then the time to zero (as discusssed e.g.~in~\cite{kn:g}).
-This will be done in a follow-up paper.
-Shorter time scales and different choices of the volume are studied in~\cite{kn:gg}.
+We are interested in the long time behavior of the GREM-like trap model as the volume diverges.
+There is of course an issue of how time scales with the volumes, and how the volumes $M_j$ and the indices $\alpha _j$, $j=1,\ldots, k$, relate to each other.
+In this paper we derive a scaling limit for the process at times of the order of the maxima of the $\gamma_k$'s---we qualify this time scale as \textit{extreme}.
+The $\alpha_j$'s will be taken in strictly increasing order.
+The volumes will be related to each other in what we call the \textit{fine tuning} regime [see~(\ref{eqft}) on Section~\ref{GREM}].
+On the extreme time scale the process is close to equilibrium, so aging does not take place in this regime.
+In our setting, aging requires taking a second limit, after first sending the volume to infinity: the macroscopic time must then be sent to zero (as discussed, e.g., in~\cite{kng1}); this will be done in a follow-up paper.
+Alternatively, we may take a single limit, with a smaller time scale than the extreme one---this is done in~\cite{kngg}; see Remark~\ref{rmksn} below.

+A scaling limit for the GREM-like trap model is stated and proved in Section~\ref{convergence}, under the conditions outlined above; see Theorem~\ref{scal}.
+In the same section, we state and prove a general infinite volume limit result for the trap model on a tree; see Theorem~\ref{GK}.
+The proof of Theorem~\ref{scal} is obtained in Section~\ref{GREM} by verifying the conditions of Theorem~\ref{GK}.

-The scaling limit for the GREM-like trap model is derived in Section~\ref{GREM} -- see Theorem~\ref{scal} -- as a particular case of an infinite volume limit of the trap model on a tree described above.
-In order to perform the latter limit, we consider an alternative description of that dynamics, since the original one is not straightforwardly conducive to an infinite volume version.
-This is done in Section~\ref{finitevolume}; this representation, a key element of the paper, readily suggests an infinite volume limit version of the finite volume dynamics.
-In Section~\ref{GKprocess} we introduce such an infinite volume dynamics, and in the following Section~\ref{convergence}, we prove a convergence result of the finite volume process to the infinite volume one -- see Theorem~\ref{GK}.
+In order to perform the infinite volume limit of the trap model on a tree, we consider an alternative description of that dynamics, since the original description does not straightforwardly suggest an infinite volume version.
+This is done in Section~\ref{finitevolume}.
+This representation, a key element of the paper, immediately suggests an infinite volume limit version of the finite volume dynamics, introduced in Section~\ref{GKprocess}.